devinstaller/devinstaller-core-py/README.md

 # Facing any problems

-## Issue with installing pipenv packages
+## Issue with installing poetry packages

 Try setting LANG variable for the shell, if its not set.